lordtor/go-basic-config/README.md

 ## ENV parameters

-* OMNI_GLOBAL_SPRING_CLOUD_CONFIG_URI - Config server URI
-* APP_NAME - App name
-* PROFILE_NAME - Profile name for app

-## File parameters `application.yml`
-# Base Config module

-Tis module used as base fo configuration apps.By default, it expands into the inside of the application.
-Also, module c reads a dictionary of secrets from the application directory by its `AppName` and extension `json`.

-## ENV parameters

 * SPRING_CLOUD_CONFIG_URI - Config server URI
 * APP_NAME - App name
 * PROFILE_NAME - Profile name for app